 Family Day is a fairly new Canadian holiday.
-And as of 2022, only Alberta, Manitoba, Ontario, Saskatchewan, British Columbia and New Brunswick recognize it as a statutory holiday.
+Currently, only Alberta, Manitoba, Ontario, Saskatchewan, British Columbia, and New Brunswick recognize it as a statutory holiday.
 Family Day was first celebrated in Alberta, in 1990.
 Since then, other provinces have adopted the holiday as well.
 Family Day takes place on the third Monday of February, each year.
-This year, in 2022, the holiday will take place on the 21st of February.
+This year, the holiday is on Monday, February 19, 2024.
 In this article, we will take a look a look at what Family Day is and what it symbolizes.
 We will also answer the question: Is Family Day a statutory holiday?
 Let’s get right into it

 What is Family Day And Why Do Canadians Celebrate It?